William Smith Ingham House

 William Smith Ingham House is a historic house in Meridian, Cayuga County, New York.
-Built in 1835, it is a two-story, three bay, side hall frame house in a vernacular Greek Revival style.
+It is a two-story, three-bay, side hall frame.
+It was built in 1985 in vernacular Greek revival style.
 A late 19th-century carriage house is also on the property.

 It was listed on the National Register of Historic Places in 2005.

 It has a Temple-style front with a tetrastyle portico of Ionic columns.
 It is located at 3069 W Main St. (NY-370) in Meridian.